go-acoustic/EOCore/README.md

 ### Prerequisites

-You need to have recent cocoapods version install on your Mac OS.
+You need to have recent cocoapods version installed on your Mac OS.
 Current version is 1.4.0.
 Please refer to cocoapods website for the details.

 ### Installing